anthony-brien/.dotfiles/README.md

 # Anthony Brien's .dotfiles

-This is a collection of dotfiles and scripts I use for customizing Windows and MacOS to my liking and setting up the software development tools I use on a day-to-day basis.
-They should be cloned to your home directory so that the path is `~/.dotfiles/`.
-The included setup script creates symlinks from your home directory to the files which are located in `~/.dotfiles/`.
+This repo contains my favorite developer settings for my Windows and MacOS machines.
+It contains a setup script for both platforms, that installs applications and sets up symlinks from their OS locations to these settings files.
+This repo should be stored under my home directory in `~/.dotfiles/`.

 ![Cmder](cmder/anthony-cmder.png)